vbrusca/JsonPL/README.md

 3. A Python version of the 0.5.1 interpreter.
 4. Adding an "imports" attribute to the class object, type of array, that stores loaded classes, @imports.class_name.vars.var_name, @imports.class_name.funcs.func_name.
 5. Step through execution and proper line number tracking.
+6. An IDE to demonstrate how concise the language can be when an IDE is present to automate creating the JSON encoding.

 ## URL Function Call:
 Now you can use URLs to handle function calls opening up a web layer of callable functions to the language.
 This addition makes the language highly distributed.